Regularity/Controllability/Observability of an NDS with Descriptor Form Subsystems and Generalized LFTs: System Description and Some Preliminaries

 \section{System Description and Some Preliminaries}

 In many actual engineering problems, an NDS is constructed from subsystems with distinguished input-output relations.
 A possible approach to describe the dynamics of a general linear time invariant (LTI) NDS is to represent the dynamics of each subsystem using an ordinary model, divide the inputs/outputs of each subsystem into external and internal ones, express subsystem interactions through connecting internal outputs of a subsystem to internal inputs of some other subsystems.
-This approach has been adopted in \cite{zhou15,zyl18,zhou19} in which the dynamics of each subsystem is described by a state space model.
-To reflect structure information of each subsystem in an NDS more appropriately, a descriptor form is adopted in this paper in its dynamics description.
-In addition, in order to express the dependence of the system matrices of a subsystem on its first principle parameters, it is assumed that each of their elements is a function of these parameters.
-More precisely, the following model is used in this paper to describe the dynamics of the $i$-th subsystem ${\bf{\Sigma}}_i$ of an NDS $\bf \Sigma$ composing of $N$ subsystems,
+This approach has been adopted in \cite{Zhou2015,zyl2018,Zhou2019} in which the dynamics of each subsystem is described by a state space model.
+To reflect structure information of each subsystem in an NDS more appropriately, a descriptor form is adopted in this paper for its dynamics description.
+In addition, in order to express the dependence of the system matrices of a subsystem on its FPPs, it is assumed that each of their elements is a function of these parameters.
+More precisely, the following model is used in this paper to describe the dynamics of the $i$-th subsystem ${\bf{\Sigma}}_i$ with $1\leq i\leq N$ in an NDS $\bf \Sigma$ that is composed from $N$ subsystems,

-Here, $p_{i}$ stands for the vector that consists of all the parameters in the subsystem ${\bf{\Sigma}}_i$, which may be the masses, spring and damper coefficients of a mechanical system, concentrations and reaction ratios of a chemical/biological process, resistors, inductor and capacitor coefficients of an electronic/electrical system, etc. These parameters are usually called a first principle parameter (FPP) as they can be selected or adjusted in designing an actual system.
-On the other hand, $t$ represents the temporal variable, $x(t,i)$ its state vector, $u(t,i)$ and $y(t,i)$ respectively its external input and output vectors, $v(t,i)$ and $z(t,i)$ respectively its internal input and output vectors which denote signals received from other subsystems and signals transmitted to other subsystems.
+Here, $\delta(\cdot)$ represents either a forward time shift operation or the derivative of a function with respect to time.
+That is, the above model can be either continuous time or discrete time.
+Moreover, $p_{i}$ stands for the vector that consists of all the parameters in the subsystem ${\bf{\Sigma}}_i$, which may be the masses, spring and damper coefficients of a mechanical system, concentrations and reaction ratios of a chemical/biological process, resistors, inductor and capacitor coefficients of an electronic/electrical system, etc. These parameters are usually called a FPP as they can be selected or adjusted in designing an actual system.
+In addition, $t$ denotes the temporal variable, $x(t,i)$ its state vector, $u(t,i)$ and $y(t,i)$ respectively its external input and output vectors, $v(t,i)$ and $z(t,i)$ respectively its internal input and output vectors which denote signals received from other subsystems and signals transmitted to other subsystems.

 To emphasize the simultaneous existence of both external and internal inputs/outputs in the above description, it is called a descriptor form like model throughout this paper.